What Is Hepatitis B?

 Hepatitis B is spread in infected blood and other bodily fluids such as semen and vaginal secretions.
-It is spread in the same way that the virus that causes AIDS (HIV) is spread but hepatitis B is 100 times more infectious.
-About 30% of people who are infected with hepatitis B in the U.S. do not know how they got it.
+It is spread in the same way that the virus that causes AIDS (HIV) is spread but hepatitis B is 50 to 100 times more infectious.
+Most people who are infected with hepatitis B in the U.S. do not know they have it.

 While the majority of adults with hepatitis B recover completely, a small percentage of them can't shake the disease and become carriers.
 Carriers can transmit the disease to others even when their own symptoms have vanished.